Encephalization quotient: Limitations and possible improvements over EQ

 There is a distinction between brain parts that are necessary for the maintenance of the body and those that are associated with improved cognitive functions.
 These brain parts, although functionally different, all contribute to the overall weight of the brain.
-Jerison (1973) for this reason, has considered 'extra neurons', neurons that contribute strictly to cognitive capacities, as more important indicators of intelligence than pure EQ.
-Gibson et al. (2001) reasoned that bigger brains generally contain more 'extra neurons' and thus are better predictors of cognitive abilities than pure EQ, among primates.
+Jerison (1973) has for this reason considered 'extra neurons', neurons that contribute strictly to cognitive capacities, as more important indicators of intelligence than pure EQ.
+Gibson et al. (2001) reasoned that bigger brains generally contain more 'extra neurons' and thus are better predictors of cognitive abilities than pure EQ among primates.

 Factors such as the recent evolution of the cerebral cortex and different degrees of brain folding (gyrification), which increases the surface area (and volume) of the cortex, are positively correlated to intelligence in humans.

 In a meta-analysis, Deaner et al. (2007) tested absolute brain size (ABS), cortex size, cortex-to-brain ratio, EQ, and corrected relative brain size (cRBS) against global cognitive capacities.
 They have found that, after normalization, only ABS and neocortex size showed significant correlation to cognitive abilities.
 In primates, ABS, neocortex size, and Nc (the number of cortical neurons) correlated fairly well with cognitive abilities.
 However, there were inconsistencies found for Nc.
 According to the authors, these inconsistencies were the result of the faulty assumption that Nc increases linearly with the size of the cortical surface.
 This notion is incorrect because the assumption does not take into account the variability in cortical thickness and cortical neuron density, which should influence Nc.

 According to Cairo (2011), EQ has flaws to its design when considering individual data points rather than a species as a whole.
 It is inherently biased given that the cranial volume of an obese and underweight individual would be roughly similar, but their body masses would be drastically different.
 Another difference of this nature is a lack of accounting for sexual dimorphism.
-For example, the female human generally has smaller cranial volume than the male, however this does not mean that a female and male of the same body mass would have different cognitive abilities.
-Considering all of these flaws, EQ should be a metric for interspecies comparison only, not for intraspecies comparison.
+For example, the female human generally has smaller cranial volume than the male; however, this does not mean that a female and male of the same body mass would have different cognitive abilities.
+Considering all of these flaws, EQ should not be viewed as a valid metric for intraspecies comparison.

 The notion that encephalization quotient corresponds to intelligence has been disputed by Roth and Dicke (2012).
 They consider the absolute number of cortical neurons and neural connections as better correlates of cognitive ability.
 According to Roth and Dicke (2012), mammals with relatively high cortex volume and neuron packing density (NPD) are more intelligent than mammals with the same brain size.
 The human brain stands out from the rest of the mammalian and vertebrate taxa because of its large cortical volume and high NPD, conduction velocity, and cortical parcellation.
 All aspects of human intelligence are found, at least in its primitive form, in other nonhuman primates, mammals, or vertebrates, with the exception of syntactical language.
 Roth and Dicke consider syntactical language an "intelligence amplifier".